SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 	![Yeoman SharePoint generator prompts to create an extension solution](../../../../images/ext-yeoman-app-prompts.png)

-	> Notice that if you use a name for the extension that is too long, you might encounter issues.
+	>**Note:** if you use a name for the extension that is too long, you might encounter issues.
 The entries provided are used to generate an alias entry for the application customizer manifest json file.
-If alias is longer than 40 characters, you will get an exception when you try to serve the extension using `gulp serve --nobrowser`.
+If the alias is longer than 40 characters, you will get an exception when you try to serve the extension using `gulp serve --nobrowser`.
 You can resolve this by updating the alias entry afterward.

 	At this point, Yeoman will install the required dependencies and scaffold the solution files along with the **HelloWorld** extension.
 This might take a few minutes.